ud-cis-discord/ud-cis-discord.github.io/pages/Getting Started.md

 permalink: /getting_started/
 ---
 ### New to Discord?
 Before you do anything else, go [here][0] to make an account.
-The CIS department is using Discord as a replacement for Piazza this semester.
-This is a quick start guide to get you ready to use the UD CIS Discord for this course.
-There are more detailed instructions and documentation in the other pages in this module but this page contains the basics.
+This is a quick start guide to get you ready to use the UD CIS Discord for your courses.
+There are more detailed instructions and documentation in the other pages, but this onr contains the basics.

 Throughout this module, you can replace `000` with your course code.
 For example General Computer Science for Engineers is CISC 106 so any `000` would become `106`.
 An honors section of CISC 106 would become `106-H`.